davidflanagan/jstdg7/README.md

 roughly the same order as in the book.
 To locate code, just look below for the example number or section number that the code appears in.

-This code is far more useful when studied in the context of [the book](https://amzn.to/3fTETLV) in which it appears, and I'd ask you to please buy yourself a copy if you are able to.
+This code is far more useful when studied in the context of the book in which it appears, and I'd ask you to [please buy yourself a copy](https://amzn.to/3fTETLV) if you are able to.

-The examples are Copyright 2020 David Flanagan but are free for everyone to use:
+The examples are Copyright © 2020 by David Flanagan but are free for everyone to use.
+This is the permission notice from the book's preface:

 > This book is here to help you get your job done.
 In general, if
 > example code is offered with this book, you may use it in your